-For crystals, atom mappings in periodic systems are considered via the method of images [70].
+For crystals, atom mappings in periodic systems are considered via the method of images [76].
 However, determination of the minimum distance - required to identify the correct one-to-one mappings - is often computationally expensive in Cartesian (Euclidean) space.
 Algorithms to minimize distances in fractional (direct, non-Euclidean) space are generally faster; however, incorrect minimum distances (mappings) are possible since the metric tensor in this space is not uniform.
-The problem is exacerbated in systems with skewed lattices; e.g., a triclinic lattice ($\alpha \neq \beta \neq \gamma \neq 90^\circ$) in Cartesian coordinates will be converted to a unit cube in fractional coordinates, warping the space (as shown in Fig. 1(b)).
+The problem is exacerbated in systems with skewed lattices; e.g., a triclinic lattice ($\alpha \neq \beta \neq \gamma \neq 90^{\circ}$) in Cartesian coordinates will be converted to a unit cube in fractional coordinates, warping the space (as shown in Fig. 1(b)).
 To determine the impact of the warping, the aflow-SYM module compares the lattice skewness and minimum interatomic distance in Cartesian space $d_c^{nn,min}$ to the symmetry tolerance:

-$\epsilon{\max} \equiv [1 - \max(\cos\alpha, \cos\beta, \cos\gamma)] d_c^{nn,\min}.$
+$$\epsilon{\max} \equiv [1 - \max(\cos\alpha, \cos\beta, \cos\gamma)] d_c^{nn, \min}.$$

-If $\epsilon{\rm sym}$ is below $\epsilon{\rm max}$, the minimum distance algorithm in fractional space (faster) should yield the correct mappings.
+If ε{sym} is below ε{max} , the minimum distance algorithm in fractional space (faster) should yield the correct mappings.
 Above this value, the warping may yield incorrect mappings and the slower, but more reliable minimization in Cartesian space is required.
 This heuristic was validated for the more than 3.5 million entries in the aflow.org repositories at the time of writing.

 Symmetry tolerance.
-To alleviate the burden of identifying suitable symmetry tolerances, aflow++ offers two preset values: $\epsilon{\rm sym}^{\rm tight} = d{\rm c}^{\rm nn,min}/100$ (default) and $\epsilon{\rm sym}^{\rm loose} = d{\rm c}^{\rm nn,min}/10$.
-These presets can be used in any of the symmetry commands by appending =tight or =loose, respectively (see the aflow-SYM README for examples).
+To alleviate the burden of identifying suitable symmetry tolerances, aflow++ offers two preset values: $\epsilon{sym}^{tight} = d_c^{nn,min}/100$ (default) and $\epsilon{sym}^{loose} = d_c^{nn,min}/10$.
+These presets can be used in any of the symmetry commands by appending =tight or =loose to any of the symmetry commands, respectively (see the aflow-SYM README for examples).
 Since the tolerance thresholds are based on the minimum interatomic distance in the crystal, they are system-specific and generally more consistent with experimental space group determinations (see the Validation with experiments subsection).
-Alternatively, users can input their own numerical tolerance in the crystal.
+Alternatively, users can input their own numerical tolerance values, as long as they are below the minimum interatomic distance in the crystal.

 Additionally, to ensure consistent symmetry descriptors for a wide range of tolerance values, aflow-SYM employs an adaptive tolerance scan (Fig. 1(c)).
 Namely, aflow-SYM checks that descriptors are commensurate with group theory and crystallographic conventions (see Ref.
-[31] for details).
-If the checks fail at a particular tolerance value (ε_0), aflow-SYM will perform a radial tolerance scan (i.e., in \pm increments around the initial value) and recalculate the symmetries at new values ($\epsilon{\rm new}$).
+49 for details).
+If the checks fail at a particular tolerance value (ε_0), aflow-SYM will perform a radial tolerance scan (i.e., in \pm increments around the initial value) and recalculate the symmetries at new values (ε{new}).
 The process continues until consistent symmetry is found at a new tolerance value.
 This procedure reduces errors between symmetry descriptions and mitigates the need for users to tune tolerances to obtain accurate results.